Meteorandfan/Skeleton-Sentinel/README.md

 Interact: Watch him struggle as you open a Chrome tab or render a 3D model.

-🎨 Credits & Acknowledgments
-The incredible pixel art animations are provided by:

-Artist: [Author Name/Link]

-License: Used under [License Type, e.g., CC-BY].

-Note: Please contact me if there are any copyright concerns—I'll handle it immediately.

 💡 Why Star this Project?
 As an IoT Engineering student ranked 5th out of 60, I designed this to prove that system tools can be both functional and fun.
 If you like the idea of a skeleton guardian "dying" for your heavy workloads, give it a ⭐!
 # 🎨 Credits & Assets